pontazaricardo/OpenGL_Shadings/README.md

 	1. glu32.dll
 	2. glut32.dll

 The list above shows how to create a local installation of OpenGl.
+If you want to use OpenGL just for this project, include the **glu32.dll** and **glut32.dll** in the folder of the generated executable.